 - Lime wedges to squeeze on top

 - If using canned beans, drain and rinse and put in a small sauce pan with the water.
-Add 1 tbsp (15 g) chili powder, the cumin, smoked paprika, salt, and black pepper.
+Add 1 tablespoon (15 g) chili powder, the cumin, smoked paprika, salt, and black pepper.
 Stir well to combine and bring to a boil, reduce the heat to simmer and cook for 20 minutes, stirring occasionally.

 - Heat a large skillet to medium-high heat and add the onion, corn, and mushrooms.
 Stir to combine and cook for 5 minutes, or until the mushrooms begin to release their water.
 Add the remaining tbsp.
 (15 g) of chili powder, lime juice, salt and pepper, and stir to combine.
 Cook for another 10 minutes, or until the onion is soft and translucent and the corn is fork tender.
 Stir frequently to prevent sticking.
 See Note.